Barnet Homes has been adapting to the COVID-19 emergency situation and realigning services to respond to the needs of our most vulnerable residents.

 We apologise for the inconvenience this may be causing and endeavor to have a resolution or alternative solution in place as soon as we can.

 Housing Options: The service’s face-to-face reception has closed, with contact moved to phone/online.
 Members of the public will not be able to enter Barnet House.
 The service is working with partner organisations to support and provide accommodation for those who are street homeless during this period.
 While the service is no longer running an open reception, there will still be an element of face-to-face contact for individual circumstances.

 If you are dropping off keys, please call 020 8359 4785 in advance.
 You will need to drop your keys off through our letterbox, but there is also some paperwork which needs to be completed.

 Major Works and Adaptations: Teams are continuing as normal as much as possible, but are working with contractors to assess each programme on a daily basis.
-We are increasingly seeing residents not wishing to allow access into their homes at this time and respecting their requests.
+Where residents are self-isolating, we will respect their requests and not enter their homes.
 There are some sites where work has stopped or will stop altogether, but we will contact residents individually in these cases.